 The Work Bonus provides an incentive for pensioners over Age Pension age to work, should they choose to do so, by allowing them to keep more of their pension when they have income from working.
 Under the Work Bonus, the first $300 of fortnightly income from work is not assessed as income under the pension income test.
 Any unused amount of the fortnightly $300 Work Bonus will accumulate in a Work Bonus income bank, up to a maximum amount of $7,800.

-The Age Pension calculator on the SuperGuide website is straightforward and easy to use.
+The Age Pension calculator on the SuperGuide website is easy to use.

-Simply enter your details in the calculator (in the yellow blocks) and you will be given an estimate of the amount of Age Pension you may be eligible for.
+Enter your details in the calculator (in the yellow blocks), and you will be given an estimate of the age pension for which you may be eligible.
 Reminder: do not include the value of your home in your assets.

-The residency requirements for the Age Pension require a total period of time lived in Australia and/or periods of Working Age Residence (Working Age Residency refers to residency between the ages of 20 and 65) in New Zealand of more than ten years.
-For DSP, the person must have had at least ten years of residence in Australia or New Zealand, become severely disabled while living in Australia or New Zealand and resided in Australia for at least one year.
+The residency requirements for the Age Pension require a total period of time living in Australia and/or periods of Working Age Residence (Working Age Residency refers to residency between the ages of 20 and 65/67) in New Zealand of more than ten years.
+For DSP, the person must have had at least ten years of residence in Australia or New Zealand, become severely disabled while living in Australia or New Zealand, and reside in Australia for at least one year.
 For Carer Payment, an individual must have lived in Australia and/or New Zealand for more than two years.

 Reciprocal arrangements apply in relation to certain New Zealand payments (discussed below).